 # Construct paths to ../ToolData/SanFrancisco.gdb/Streets and

-Note that folder contents are copied, not individual files.
-For example, in the above code, the path to the dataset e:/Warehousing/ToolData/SanFrancisco.gdb/Streets is constructed.
-The consolidation process does not isolate and copy only the Streets dataset—it copies the entire ToolData folder.
+Note that folder contents are copied, not individual files when referencing a folder.
+For example, in the above code, despite the fact no explicit path to the Warehouse.lyr has been created, the file will be consolidated as it exists in the referenced folder.

 Absolute path to a geodataset

 An absolute path is one that begins with a drive letter, such as e:/, as shown in the code sample below.

 In the above code, the Streets dataset, and all other data it depends upon (such as relationship classes and domains), will be consolidated.